mattyoung101/omicron/documentation/docs/omicam.md

 ![Dewarped](images/dewarped.png)
 _Figure 1: example of frame dewarping from the old, low reolution OpenMV H7_

-The second phase of the camera normalisation is to rotate the points relative to the robot's heading.
+The second phase of the camera normalisation is to rotate the points relative to the robot's heading, using a rotation matrix.
 The robot's heading value, which is relative to when it was powered on, is transmitted by the ESP32, again using Protocol Buffers.
-It is calculated using the accurate BNO055 IMU using IMUPLUS (sensor fusion between accelerometer and gyroscope) mode.
-For more information, see the ESP32 and movement code page.
+For information about how this value is calculated using the IMU, see the ESP32 and movement code page.

 #### Position optimisation
-The main part of our solution is the Subplex[^4] local derivative-free non-linear optimiser, re-implemented as part of the NLopt package[^5].
+The main part of our solution is the Subplex local derivative-free non-linear optimiser[^4], re-implemented as part of the NLopt package[^5].
 This algorithm essentially acts as an efficiency and stability improvement over the well-known Nelder-Mead Simplex algorithm.